Chicago welcomes Texas migrants, then sends them to suburbs

 Press Secretary, Office of Gov. JB Pritzker

-A spokesperson for Lightfoot did not immediately respond to request for comments.
+A spokesperson for Lightfoot did not immediately respond to requests for comments.

 Lightfoot has previously said most of the migrants who have arrived here are from Venezuela.
 Authorities have not said when they arrived in the U.S.